The Gross-Zagier-Zhang formula over function fields: Automorphic distributions

 \subsection{Local orbital integrals: split case}

-Let $F$ be a non-archimedean local field as in \ref{local orbital integrals0}, and let $E=F\bigoplus F$.
+Let $F$ be a non-archimedean local field as in \ref{local orbital integrals0}, and let $E=F\times F$.
 Let $a\mapsto \bar a$ be the standard involution on $E$ w.r.t. $F$.
 Let $G=\GL_2(E)$.
-Then there is a canonical isomorphism Abusing notations, we use $w$ (see \eqref{w}) as a matrix in $G$ or $\GL_2(F)$.
-Then the image of $w$ under the above isomorphism is $(w,w)$.
-With respect to the involution $a\mapsto \bar a$, the space $\CS $ of invertible hermitian matrices and the unitary group (resp. similitude unitary group) $H_0$ (resp. $H$) associated to $w$ as in \ref{matchorb} is well defined.
-Under the isomorphism \eqref{541}, $H_0\subset G$ is the subgroup of elements of the form $ (h,w(h^t)^{-1} w).$ Thus we have an isomorphism given by $ (h,w(h^t)^{-1} w)\mapsto h.$ Similarly, under the isomorphism \eqref{541}, $\CS\subset G$ is the subset of elements of the form $(s,s^t).$ Thus we have an isomorphism given by $ (s,s^t) \mapsto s.$ \begin{defn} Under the isomorphism \eqref{544}, let $\CS_\sing$ be the union of the following four sets: \end{defn}
+Then there is a canonical isomorphism With respect to the involution $a\mapsto \bar a$, the space $\CS $ of invertible hermitian matrices and the unitary group (resp. similitude unitary group) $H_0$ (resp. $H$) associated to $w= $ as in \ref{matchorb} is well defined.
+Under the isomorphism \eqref{541}, $H_0\subset G$ is the subgroup of elements of the form $ (h,w(h^t)^{-1} w).$ Thus we have an isomorphism given by $ (h,w(h^t)^{-1} w)\mapsto h.$ Similarly, under the isomorphism \eqref{541}, $\CS\subset G$ is the subset of elements of the form $(s,s^t).$ Thus we have an isomorphism given by $ (s,s^t) \mapsto s.$